wiseaidev/awesome-python/CONTRIBUTING.md

 #### Share your Notes

-This project could always use more notes, whether as part of the official awesome-pycon-notes, in blog posts, articles, and such.
+This project could always use more notes, whether as part of the official awesome-python, in blog posts, articles, and such.

 #### Submit Feedback